CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 This script plots all the data in EEGlab as continues data and allows you to delete channels manually.

 #### D_preprocces2
 This script will double check and fix any potential trigger issue we encountered.
-It saves a Matrix with the information for each individual participant. **This script can be skipped** It is only useful for documenting triggers.
-We added the ~~ [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m) in the next script and this deletes triggers sometimes~~, so we need to double check triggers again (see [G_preprocces5](#g_preprocces5)).
+It saves a Matrix with the information for each individual participant. **This script can be skipped** It is only useful for documenting triggers. ~~We added the [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m) in the next script and this deletes triggers sometimes, so we need to double check triggers again (see [G_preprocces5](#g_preprocces5)).~~
 Since off the 12/6/2021 update this is not the case.
 The clean_artifacts takes care of noisy continues data.
 But it might be good to run either script since they are quick.
 If you want to save time, skip this one.

 #### E_preprocces3